Obtaining a Passport | Obtaining a

 and select "Expedited Service" you will receive your passport in the

-mail in approximately 2 (two) weeks.
+mail in about 2 (two) weeks.
 "Expedited Service" requires

 Can I use a commercial Passport Expediting Service?

-For more information about applying for a passport, please
+For more information about applying for an expedited passport, please

 Back to Top